 Our Diocese is sponsoring Dr Elia Ethan, studying for a Master’s in Ophthalmology at Kilimanjaro Christian University Medical College.

 Elia sends us regular updates on his progress: “Praise the Lord.
 The hands have started to coordinate with brain.
 Nice moments.
 I did three cataract surgeries today.
 I thank God, my surgical skills are becoming better day by day.
 God bless you for sponsoring my studies.”

 How to give

-Please give generously in 2021 to help Kagera Diocese achieve its vision of ‘Life in its fullness’.
+Please give generously in 2024 to help Kagera Diocese achieve its vision of ‘Life given in its fullness’.
 John 10:10.
 You can donate online below or download the donation form available here.

 Where does the money go?